jtgrassie/monero-pool/README.md

 There are also some [command-line parameters](#command-line-parameters) which can be used to override some of these settings.

-#### Block notification
+### Block notification

-There is one configuration option that deserves a special mention.

-You can optionally start the pool with the flag `--block-notified` (or set in the config file: `block-notified = 1`).
-This will prevent the pool from *polling* for new blocks using a timer, and instead, fetch a new block template when it receives a *signal* (specifically, *SIGUSR1*).
-Now whenever you start `monerod`, you'll make use of its `--block-notify` option.
+The pool can optionally be started with the flag `--block-notified` (or set in the config file: `block-notified = 1`).
+This will prevent the pool from *polling* for new blocks (using a timer), and instead fetch a new block template when it receives a *signal* (specifically, *SIGUSR1*).
+The Monero daemon, `monerod`, has a feature whereby it can execute a command whenever a block as added to the chain, which can thus be used to generate the required signal.

 E.g.